 - Dig a trench or use a bulb planter (available on Amazon) (opens in new tab) to make holes in the ground at around 6in deep.
 As mentioned above, the optimum spacing of your gladioli will depend on the variety of your bulb.
 However, around 6in apart should be about right.

 - If you have heavy, clay soil, add a handful of grit to the hole before carefully placing in the bulb, shoot facing upwards.

 - If you have chosen a very tall variety of gladioli, you will need to add a stake to support it.
 It's best to put the cane in place now rather than when the plant has grown, to avoid damaging the bulb.

 - Cover with soil and top-dress with compost.
-You can learn all about composting in our guide.

 - As with growing gladioli in pots, make sure the plants don't dry out.
 Once they begin to flower, water them two to three times a week.